 Additional Commencement Ceremony Instructions for Ph.D.
 Degree Candidates Only

-1. Each Ph.D. degree candidate will be hooded by his/her thesis professor (or Associate Dean Majda in the absence of the thesis professor) as part of the commencement ceremony.
+1. Each Ph.D. degree candidate will be hooded by their thesis professor (or Associate Dean Arnold in the absence of the thesis professor) as part of the commencement ceremony.
 Therefore, it is crucial that the information you submit on the commencement registration form be complete and accurate.

 2. During the line-up prior to the ceremony, you should line up by research group under the name of your thesis professor, and alphabetically by your last name within your research group.
 A staff member will be present to place you in the correct order.